litestar-org/litestar/docs/usage/dto/index.rst

             Developer->>DTO: Data returned from handler
             deactivate Developer
             activate DTO
-            Note over DTO: Data returned from the handler<br>marshalled into type that can be<br>encoded into bytes by Litestar
+            Note over DTO: Data returned from the handler<br>converted into type that can be<br>encoded into bytes by Litestar
             DTO->>Litestar: Litestar encodable type
             deactivate DTO
             activate Litestar